 Organising meetings or chat groups

-- Where possible, use UCL e-mail addresses when inviting people to events.
+Where possible, use UCL e-mail addresses when inviting people to events or chat groups.
 This helps ensure they are who their e-mail indicates they are, and helps keep anything you might share with them (e.g. information or access) within UCL's account security.

 Staying safe on Zoom and Microsoft Teams

 - Enable a meeting password